ICIJ/datashare/README.md

     curl -i localhost:8080/ner/findNames/CORENLP --data-binary @path/to/a/file.txt

 The last path part (CORENLP) is the framework.
-You can choose it among CORENLP, GATENLP, IXAPIPE, MITIE or OPENNLP.
+You can choose it among CORENLP, IXAPIPE, MITIE or OPENNLP.

 ### **Extract Text from Files**